 Economic Contribution of South Plains College

-In 2008, South Plains College commissioned Economic Modeling Specialists International (EMSI) to conduct a study of the socioeconomic contribution of South Plains College to the service area economy.
+In 2017, South Plains College commissioned Economic Modeling Specialists International (Emsi) to conduct a study of the economic contribution of South Plains College to the service area economy.
 The basis of the study was to determine the measurable benefits of higher education, whether education is a worthwhile public investment, if students can increase their earning potential by taking college courses, and who benefits most from higher education - students or the general public.

 The following are highlights from the results of the study.

-- South Plains College stimulates the local economy by $240.2 million in annual income, roughly 2.3% of the area's total annual income.
+- South Plains College stimulates the local economy by $399.2 million in added annual business income, roughly 2.6% of the area's gross regional product (GDP).

-- SPC provides a benefit-to-costs ratio of 14.0.
-That is to say that every dollar of state or local tax money invested in SPC will have a present value of $14 over the next 30 years.
+- SPC provides a benefit-to-costs ratio of 5.2.
+That is to say that every dollar of state or local tax money invested in SPC will have a cumulative value of $5.20 over the next 30 years.

-Complete results of the study can be downloaded in PDF format from the links below.
+Complete results of the study including the methodology used to calculate economic impact can be downloaded in PDF format from the links below.
 Adobe Acrobat Reader is required to view these documents.

 For more information, contact the Office of Institutional Advancement at (806) 716-2218.

-Economic Impact Fact Sheets (Single sheet overviews of the study results)
+Economic Impact Fact Sheets (overviews of the study results)

 EMSI is a leading provide of socioeconomic impact and strategic planning tools to institutions of higher education in the U.S. and Canada.
 You can visit them at www.economicmodeling.com for more information.